Financial Planning Is About Choices: You Have More than You Think

 Financial planning doesn’t have to start at middle age, although it often does.
 At any age, if you make well-informed, life-aligned decisions about your finances, you open up possibilities.
 This is what we call “50-year planning,” in that it requires you to envision your life many years from now and work backwards from that.
 Of course your goals and situation will change.
 Such is life.
 Realize that having a plan in place allows you to make better decisions when things do change.
 This is true for older people with lots of money and assets, as well as younger people just starting out.

-Case in point: I was recently interviewed by The Wall Street Journal for advice regarding the finances of a real person named Danny Schroeder.
+Case in point: One of our client advisors was recently interviewed by The Wall Street Journal for advice regarding the finances of a real person named Danny Schroeder.

-Do you have a financial plan in place?
-Regardless of your age or income, planning now is essential if you want to take advantage of all your options and have fewer regrets down the road.
+Regardless of your age or wealth, planning now is essential if you want to take advantage of all your options and have fewer regrets down the road.

 Read also the LNWM article: Our Best Advice for Each Decade of Life.
-Here’s what we think is essential, from LNWM Tax Expert Kristi Mathisen and LNWM Client Advisor Sam Craig, based on decades of experience working with multiple generations within families.
+Here’s what we think is essential based on decades of experience working with multiple generations within families.